Azure/enterprise-azureai/README.md

 ### Monitoring

 The deployed resources include a Log Analytics workspace with an Application Insights based dashboard to measure metrics like server response time and failed requests.
-We also included some custom visuals in the dashboard to visualize the token usage per consumer of the Azure OpenAI service.
+We also included some custom visuals in the dashboard to visualize the token usage per consumer of the Azure OpenAI Service.

 ![enterprise-azureai](docs/images/dashboard.png)